yugmanral/NPD_mosaicwellness/README.md

 - `app/` - Contains the App Router layouts, pages, and global styles.
 - `components/ui/` - Contains reusable Shadcn UI components.
 - `lib/` - Contains utility functions (like `cn` for tailwind-merge).

-## Deployment

-This project is automatically configured for deployment on Vercel.
-Pushing to the `main` branch will trigger a production deployment to the Vercel project (`prj_r5J0hvXwQkuQpsn9K30GvFKmgDg1`).